Thursday, August 04, 2016

 'A farmer was on the side of the road when he saw a cow giving birth.
 While watching, a city guy stopped and watched with him.
 The calf was halfway out.
 The city guy asked the farmer how fast the calf must have been running to get stuck in the cow like that.'

 You see, the city guy was foolish because he assumed the calf had run directly into the cow’s backside-- something that, according to Osborne, lots of people would think.
-I have no idea what the point of that story was but again, best to not ask questions.

 Also, the host called anyone who has ever enjoyed Jurassic Park a heathen.